-The bill enacts a provision that, subject to the exceptions described below, prohibits a "person" (see "Definitions," below) from knowingly doing either of the following:1
+The bill enacts a provision that, subject to the exceptions described below, prohibits a "person" (see "Definitions," below) from knowingly doing either of the following:

-- 1. Installing a "tracking device" or "tracking application" (see "Definitions," below) on another person's property without the other person's consent. - 2.
-If the person installed a tracking device or tracking application on another's property with the other person's consent and the other person subsequently revokes that consent, failing to remove or ensure removal of the device or application after the other person revokes the consent.
+1. Installing a "tracking device" or "tracking application" (see "Definitions," below) on another person's property without the other person's consent or causing a tracking device or tracking application to track the position or movement of another person or another person's property without the other person's consent.